 Employee and vendor training.
 We require employees to protect customers' information.
 We train our employees on those policies when they are hired, and we update that training periodically.
 When necessary, we train vendors on our policies as well.

 Although we have security measures in place to protect against the access, misuse and disclosure of information under our control we cannot guarantee that your information will never be disclosed in a manner inconsistent with our policies and practices or that our safeguards will prohibit all attempts to defeat these measures.
-If you think information about you or others has been disclosed without proper authorization, please contact our Privacy Group, or write us at:
+If you think information about you or others has been disclosed without proper authorization, please contact our Privacy Office online or write to us at:

-MONROE LA 71203
+Monroe LA 71203

-MONROE LA 71203
+Monroe LA 71203